shermp/NickelDBus/README.md

 A KoboRoot.tgz that can be installed on your Kobo can be generated with `make all koboroot`.

-To start developing with NickelDBus, you will first need to generate the dbus adapter headers.
-You can run `make adapter` to do this.
+To start developing with NickelDBus, you will first need to generate the dbus adapter and proxy headers.
+You can run `make interface` to do this.
 Alternatively, `make all` will also do this as part of the compile process.
 Note, this requires the `qdbuscpp2xml` and `qdbusxml2cpp` programs from Qt, which are included with NickelTC.

+To compile `qndb`, currently you need to change into the `src/cli` directory, and run `make cli`.
+Note, the interface files must have been created in the root directory first.